Convergence of trees with a given degree sequence and of their associated laminations: Introduction

+Note that there is a priori no connection between the convergence of the fragmentation process in Corollary \ref{cor:masses} and the convergence of the lamination-valued process in Corollary \ref{thm:mainlamresultintro}.
+Roughly speaking, Corollary \ref{cor:masses} controls how small edges disappear at the limit, along the convergence of the lamination-valued processes in Corollary \ref{thm:mainlamresultintro}.

-Let us finish with some remarks on the assumptions that we make on the degree sequences.
+Let us finish with a remark on the assumptions that we make on the degree sequences.
 The hypotheses size \ref{B1}, hubs \ref{B2}, degree variance \ref{B3} and unbounded variation \ref{A4} are exactly those made in \cite{Angtuncio2020} to study the profile of a TGDS.
-They are necessary to apply the characterization and convergence results for exchangeable increments processes of \cite{Kallenberg1973} that are crucial to understand the shape of a TGDS via its $\L$ukasiewicz path and up to some extent its height process.
-Let us also point out that the hypotheses \ref{B1}-\ref{A4} are included in \cite[Assumption 2]{Arthur2021}.
+They are necessary to apply the characterization and convergence results for exchangeable increments processes of \cite{Kallenberg1973} that are crucial to understand the shape of a TGDS via its $\L$ukasiewicz path.